E-commerce

 Logistics and fulfillment seen as functional building blocks

-Beyond the website, features include shipping profiles, labels, tracking, and sometimes 3PL integration.
-See the dedicated guide on fulfillment services.
+Beyond the site, the features include shipping profiles, labels, tracking, and sometimes 3PL integration.
+See the dedicated guide to fulfillment services.

 Displayed promises

-Lead times by area, economy vs express methods: the front end must reflect the rules that are actually executable in the back end.
+Lead times by zone, eco vs express modes: the front end must reflect the rules that are actually executable in the back end.

 Click and collect

-Store selection, time slots, notification when the parcel is ready: a cross-functional operational chain.
+Store selection, time slots, notification when the package is ready: a cross-functional workflow.

 Tracking numbers

-Passing tracking information to the customer and to the account area reduces “where is my parcel” requests.
+Surfacing tracking to the customer and the account area reduces requests for "where is my package".

 Returns management

-Request portals, prepaid labels: to be linked to your returns policy (see also the Qstomy blog article on returns management in e-commerce).
+Request portals, prepaid labels: to be linked to your returns policy (see also Qstomy's blog article on returns management in e-commerce).

 Order preparation